“Necessity is the Mother of Invention.” As the popular English proverb is roughly interpreted, difficult times inspire

 While there are certainly opportunities for new exploration for these resources, there are a couple of indisputable facts that signal that it MAY be time for a change from BUSINESS AS USUAL.

 First, our current reserves for MUCH needed non-renewable resources are close in time proximity to exhaustion.
 Secondly, a rapidly growing population will COMPETE for access to those resources and potentially increase current estimated rates of depletion.

 Circular Economy...A Potential Solution

 Make no mistake, there is a growing problem.
 It will certainly become more challenging for the Millennial generation to come up with solutions…After all, 50 years for some of the most depleted resources will occur within their lifetime.

 One very promising solution is the concept of the circular economy.
 The Ellen MacArthur Circular Economy concept is that the “circular economy is an attractive and viable alternative that businesses have already started exploring today.”

-The circular economy is restorative and regenerative by design, and it aims to keep products, components and materials at their highest utility and value at all times.
+The best way to explain the circular flow of economy is to think of it as being restorative and regenerative by design.
+Circular economy designers aim to keep products, components and materials at their highest utility and value at all times.

 Regardless of whether there is a dispute about the rate of depletion and quality of existing reserves, the fact of the matter is that an operating model where the end result of a product’s useful life is burying it in the ground is wasteful, and not the highest use of non-renewable resources.

-There is a commonsense and rational argument for the encouragement of sustainable business practices.
+There is a commonsense and rational argument for the encouragement of sustainable business practices and seeing the impact of a circular economy first hand.

 How Does The Circular Economy Work?